ddobrilo/WEMModel/README.md

 2. Wireshark Network Analyzer tool installed on the sam laptop.

 ![Figure1](images/WEMFigure_07.png)
-Figure 1.
-Deployment and connectivity of testing platform components
+Figure: Deployment and connectivity of testing platform components

 The platfrom is tested with 4 scenarios